abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 }
 ````

-* This DTO class is used to get book information from the user interface.
+* This DTO class is used to get book information from the user interface to create or update a book.
-* Each property has a `[Display]` property which sets the label on the form for the related input.
-It's also integrated to the localization system.
 * It defines data annotation attributes (like `[Required]`) to define validations for the properties.
 * Each property has a `[Display]` property which sets the label on UI forms for the related inputs.
 It's also integrated to the localization system.
 The same DTO will be used as View Model.
 That's why it defines that attribute.
 You may find incorrect to use DTOs as View Models.
 You could use a separated view model class, but we thought it's practical and makes the sample project less complex.

 #### IBookAppService

-First, define an interface named `IBookAppService` for the book application service:
+Define an interface named `IBookAppService` for the book application service:

 ````C#
 using System;